 What do I do if, after logging on, the system remains in a loading status?

 - A pop-up blocker may be preventing the application from opening.
 If, after logging in, you are notified by your web browser that a pop-up has been blocked, click on the options prompt and always allow pop-ups from apps.health.vermont.gov.

-- The system is only compatible with Microsoft Internet Explorer 6.0 or higher or Firefox version 8 or higher.
-The system will not be able to load in other browsers (Edge, Chrome, Safari, etc.).
+- The system is only compatible with Firefox version 8 or higher.
+The system will cannot currently be loaded in other browsers (Edge, Chrome, Safari, etc.).